sixfab/Sixfab_PPP_Installer/README.md

 `What is your carrier APN?`

 Here, it asks for your carrier's APN.
-For me it is hologram.
+For me it is **super**.
+Because I use Sixfab SIM.
+Please search it on your SIM provider documentations.
+You can reach the information by using **WHAT IS [YOUR PROVIDER NAME]'s APN** keywords probably.

 `Does your carrier need username and password?
 [Y/n]`